Adarsh-Hota/ETL_fintech-data-migration/docs/Pipeline_Steps.md

 Develop and configure another PySpark notebook to read the transformed data from the Silver Layer, apply further processing, and write the final, optimized dataset into the **Gold Layer** as Delta Tables for high-quality data.
    - [View SilverToGold Notebook](../notebooks/SilverToGold_ETL.ipynb)

+The Gold layer structure is organized as follows:

 ```
 gold/